 IMPORTANT: As soon as you hit Start, it only takes 5 seconds for the ODIN program to finish flashing TWRP recovery on your Galaxy S9 or S9 Plus.
-As soon as your phone reboots(screen goes blank), YOU NEED TO HOLD DOWN VOLUME DOWN, BIXBY, AND POWER BUTTONS TOGETHER!
+As soon as your phone reboots(screen goes blank), YOU NEED TO HOLD DOWN VOLUME UP, BIXBY, AND POWER BUTTONS TOGETHER!
 If you mess up this step, YOU WILL HAVE TO REINSTALL STOCK FIRMWARE(unroot) AND HAVE TO WAIT 7 DAYS.
 If this is your first time, please watch the video tutorial and master the buttons before attempting!!!

 Step 9.
 If you have successfully flashed TWRP and rebooted into TWRP, you should see a screen like above, tap on “Keep Read Only”.

 Step 10.
 Grab some bepis and pat yourself on the back as you just finished the hardest part of the root.
 This is because Samsung has implemented new security measures where if the phone reboots into system, it won’t let you install TWRP recovery.
 We can bypass this simply by not letting the phone reboot into system rather into TWRP recovery like we did in Step 8.